 CHAN TZE LAW

-Associate Professor Chan is Vice-Dean of the Yong Siew Toh Conservatory of Music, National University of Singapore where he lectures on conducting and oversees ensembles and professional development.
+Chan Tze Law is Vice-Dean of the Yong Siew Toh Conservatory of Music, National University of Singapore.
+He is also Music Director of Singapore's Metropolitan Festival Orchestra.